metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Add-WinFunction.md

 ## SYNOPSIS

-This command defines a global function that always runs in the compatibility session.
+This command defines a global function that always runs in the compatibility session

 ## SYNTAX